HelloMrShu/algorithm/README.md

+## Descprition
-### This repository is used to share algorithm and data structure and so on, which contains the following aspects.
+This repository is used to share algorithm and data structure and so on, which contains the following aspects.

+## Contents
 #### 1. redis
 #### 2. dynamic programming
 #### 3. sort algorithm